Last Modified on January 20, 2024

 Thanks to dashboard controls, your clients can explore data and seek out the most relevant pieces for comparison, analysis, and decision-making.

-Drawbacks of GDS Pivot Tables
+Drawbacks of Looker Studio Pivot Tables

 Additionally, pivot tables won’t also paginate like other tables — in other words, you have to scroll, scroll, scroll.
 This gets tedious, especially if you have multiple row dimensions or column dimensions.